JetBrains/intellij-sdk-docs/reference_guide/api_notable/api_notable_list_2020.md

 We've published our roadmap for the IntelliJ Platform for 2020: [Part I](https://blog.jetbrains.com/idea/2019/12/intellij-platform-roadmap-for-2020/) [Part II](https://blog.jetbrains.com/idea/2020/01/intellij-based-ide-features-roadmap-for-2020/)

+## 2020.3

+### Notable Changes in IntelliJ Platform 2020.3

+Reparsing of `IReparseableLeafElementType`
+: For elements whose 'IElementType' implements this interface, platform attempts reparse when a modification is made right before or after the leaf element preventing reparsing the whole file.

 ## 2020.2

 ### Notable Changes in IntelliJ Platform 2020.2